Pipeline YAML Reference#

 This means that the order of the items

-in the array is important and that the
+in the array is important and that

 branch = 'develop'

-before the one with branch != 'master'
+should be ordered before those with branch != 'master'

 ).